ceedubs/irrec/docs/overview.md

 Irrec allows you to build, match, and generate regular expressions with a functional API.

 The name is a shameless rip-off of [irreg](https://github.com/non/irreg), which this library was inspired by.
-It's different than irreg in that it uses `rec`ursion schemes, hence the name.
+The `rec` in `irrec` originall came from `rec`ursion schemes.
+The current version does not use recursion schemes and is based off of the Haskell [regex-applicative](https://hackage.haskell.org/package/regex-applicative) library.

 ## creating regular expressions